Make intelligent spacing decisions inside Client-First. This documentation page explains strategies for applying spacing throughout our project.

-In Client-First, a "spacing block" is an empty Div Block that creates space between two sibling elements.
+In Client-First, a "spacing block" is an empty Div Block with utility class(es) that creates space between two sibling elements.

-1. Add a Div Block "spacing block" to the page with two classes —
+1. Add a Div Block to the page with the class—

 2. Add content elements to the page as siblings of the spacing block.

 3. The spacing block creates space (padding) between elements.